project-illium/illium-documentation/docs/api/data_messages.md

     // The txo proof linking the input
     // commitment to the accumulator
     TxoProof txo_proof              = 7;
+    // Optional parameters used as inputs
+    // to unlocking script.
+This is only
+    // necessary for watch-only utxos.
+    repeated bytes unlocking_params = 8;
 }

 message PrivateOutput {